Total war: Post-World War II

 Since the end of World War II, no industrial nation has fought such a large, decisive war.
-This is likely due to the availability of nuclear weapons, whose destructive power and quick deployment render a full mobilisation of a country's resources such as in World War II logistically impractical and strategically irrelevant.
+This is likely due to the availability of nuclear weapons, whose destructive power and quick deployment render a full mobilization of a country's resources such as in World War II logistically impractical and strategically irrelevant.

+Korean War

+Sahr Conway-Lanz, an expert on American diplomacy after World War II, has discussed the elasticity of American definitions of what constituted a "military target."
+He has stated that:During the [Korean War], American military and civilian officials stretched the term "military target," to include virtually all human-made structures, capitalizing on the vague distinction between the military and civilian segments of an enemy society.
+They came to apply the logic of total war to the destruction of the civil infrastructure of North Korea.
+Because almost any building could serve a military purpose, even if a minor one, nearly the entire physical infrastructure behind enemy lines was deemed a military target and open to attack.
+This expansive definition ... worked to obscure in American awareness the suffering of Korean civilians to which U.S. firepower was contributing.

+Cold War

 By the end of the 1950s, the ideological stand-off of the Cold War between the Western world and the Soviet Union had resulted in thousands of nuclear weapons being aimed by each side at the other.
 Strategically, the equal balance of destructive power possessed by each side manifests in the doctrine of mutually assured destruction (MAD), which determines that a nuclear attack by one superpower would result in a nuclear counter-strike by the other.
 This would result in hundreds of millions of deaths in a world where, in words widely attributed to Nikita Khrushchev, "The living will envy the dead".